ChamomileTea1/teascan/README.md

-Due to the difficulties of ensuring compatible versions of torch and torch vision, which are required for the machine learning model, these should be installed manually, although if they are no present the program will attempt to install them itself.
+Due to the difficulties of ensuring compatible versions of torch and torch vision, which are required for the machine learning model, these should be installed manually, although if they are not present the program will attempt to install them itself.

 PyTorch can be installed by visiting [PyTorch.org](https://pytorch.org/get-started/locally/) and selecting
 - Your OS (Windows, Linux, or macOS)